 The CoRE project presents a unique opportunity to address two of the greatest challenges facing our communities, through tackling the ongoing energy crisis and supporting a just and equitable transition towards net-zero.

-Feedback from academic and industry partners has highlighted that there is regional skills shortage, which is a barrier to economic growth and is preventing East Ayrshire residents from gaining sustainable employment within the sector.
+Feedback from academic and industry partners shows there is a shortage of skills in the region, which is a barrier to economic growth and is preventing East Ayrshire residents from gaining sustainable employment within the sector.
 This also creates skills capacity issues for our local businesses, making delivery of our net-zero ambitions more difficult.

 A primary focus of the CoRE project will therefore be to maximise the socio-economic and community health and well-being benefits from delivery of the project.